The following payments shall be excluded as income for supplemental nutrition assistance program (SNAP):

 (d) Assistance provided to children under the special milk program, special supplemental food program for women, infants, and children (WIC) and the school breakfast program, Pub.
 L. No. 89-642, (10/1966), the Child Nutrition Act of 1966, section 11(b).

-Temporary interruptions in food assistance participation shall not alter the exclusion once an initial determination has been made.
-New applicants who were not receiving public assistance or food assistance at the time they joined VISTA shall have these volunteer payments included as earned income.
+Temporary interruptions in SNAP participation shall not alter the exclusion once an initial determination has been made.
+New applicants who were not receiving public assistance or SNAP at the time they joined VISTA shall have these volunteer payments included as earned income.
 Any payment to volunteers under Title II (retired senior volunteer program, foster grandparents, senior companion program and others) are excluded from income.

-(h) Payments to U.S. citizens of Japanese ancestry and permanent resident Japanese aliens or their Survivors and Aleut Residents of the Pribilof Islands and the Aleutian Islands West of Unimak Island, Pub.
-L. No. 100-383, (08/1988), section 105(f)(2), wartime relocation of civilians, the Civil Liberties Act of 1988.
+(h) Payments to U.S. citizens of Japanese ancestry and permanent resident Japanese aliens or their survivors and Aleut residentsof the Pribilof islands and the Aleutian islands west of Unimak island, Pub.
+L. No. 100-383, ( 8/1988), section 105(f)(2), wartime relocation of civilians, the Civil Liberties Act of 1988.

 (j) Any amount by which the basic pay of an individual is reduced and reverted to the treasury shall not be considered to have been received by or to be within the control of such individual, Pub.
-L. No. 99-576, (08/1986) section 303(a)(1), Veteran's Benefits Improvement and Health Care Authorization Act of 1986, which amends section 1411(b) and 1412(c) of the Veteran's Educational Act of 1984 - GI bill.
+L. No. 99-576, ( 8/1986) section 303(a)(1), Veteran's Benefits Improvement and Health Care Authorization Act of 1986, that amends section 1411(b) and 1412(c) of the Veteran's Educational Act of 1984 - GI bill.

 (k) Funds received by persons fifty-five and older under the senior community service employment program under Title V of the Older Americans Act of 1987 are excluded from income, Pub.
 L. No. 109-365, (10/2006).
 The organizations that receive some Title V funds are as follows: experience works; national council on aging; national council of senior citizens; American association of retired persons; United States forest service; national association for Spanish speaking elderly; national urban league; and the national council on black aging.

 (n) Payments made from the Agent Orange settlement fund, Pub.
 L. No. 101-201, (12/1989), or any other fund established pursuant to the settlement in the Agent Orange product liability litigation, M.D.L.
-No. 381 (E.D.N.Y.)(01/1989) which are received on or after January 1, 1989.
+No. 381 (E.D.N.Y.)( 1/1989) that are received on or after January 1, 1989.
 The disabled veteran will receive yearly payments.
 Survivors of deceased disabled veterans will receive a lump-sum payment.
 These payments were disbursed by aetna insurance company.
 The Omnibus Budget Reconciliation Act of 1989, Pub.
 L. No. 101-239, (12/1989), also excludes these payments.
 Pub.
-L. No. 102-4, (02/1991), Agent Orange Act of 1991, authorized veterans' benefits to some veterans with service-connected disabilities resulting from exposure to Agent Orange.
+L. No. 102-4, ( 2/1991), Agent Orange Act of 1991, authorized veterans' benefits to some veterans with service-connected disabilities resulting from exposure to Agent Orange.
 These VA payments are not excluded by law.